 Although we haven't tried this hydrating brightening mask, we're eager to try it for a soothing self-care moment.
 Although it's said to be helpful for acne-prone and aging skin, the mask's mix of gentle plant extracts and oils seem best suited for hydrating balanced or dry skin and calming irritation.

 Antioxidant vitamin C is one of the few ingredients that can really, truly fade under-eye circles due to hyperpigmentation.
-This eye cream is formulated with a derivative of L-ascorbic acid to brighten under-eyes and stimulate collagen growth.
+This eye cream is formulated with a derivative of L-ascorbic acid to meant to brighten under-eyes and stimulate collagen growth.
 It also has nourishing botanicals like licorice root extract (another hyperpigmentation fighter), aloe, jojoba oil, and rosehip seed oil.

-If you're not used to using vitamin C under the eyes, keep in mind it can be a little drying with daily use.
+If you're not used to using vitamin C under the eyes, keep in mind it may be a little drying with daily use.
 If you notice your under-eye area getting a little parched or flaky, try using it every other day, switching off with a more hydrating eye cream.

 LilyAna's retinol serum is described as a more potent sister to its best-selling Retinol Cream.
 If you're a fan of the cream and want more bang for your buck, try this serum—or, better yet, layer the serum under the cream for maximum anti-aging effects.

 Although the no. 1 best-selling status of LilyAna's Retinol Cream seems destined to endure, we think this serum is one of the better retinol offerings from the brand, including its lower-potency Retinol 0.5% Eye Cream and Retinol Face Wash.

 Love what vitamin C does for your skin but need a little more moisture than a serum can provide?
 Try this face cream with acne-fighting tea tree oil and salicylic acid.